A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 Convenient Water

-One of the main reasons why people patronize bottled waters is because of its convenience.
-You can just put it in your car or your bag when you travel in the mountains.
-You can hold it and bring it anywhere you go and be ready when clean drinking water is not easily accessible.
+One of the main reasons people patronize bottled water is its convenience.
+You can just put it in your car or bag when traveling in the mountains.
+You can hold it, bring it anywhere, and be ready when clean drinking water is inaccessible.

-Without bottled water, people will resort to drinking sodas and sugar juices to quench their thirst.
+People drink sodas and sugar juices without bottled water to quench their thirst.
 Indeed, bottled water is the best option for staying hydrated anywhere you go.

 Clean and Safe Drinking Water

-In the United States, the U.S. Food and Drug Administration regulates the production of every bottled water.
+The U.S. Food and Drug Administration regulates bottled water production in the United States.
 Thus, you are sure that it is clean and contains zero water contaminants.

-With this, the water supply that goes into your home becomes contaminated and not safe for consumption.
+With this, the water supply that goes into your home becomes contaminated and unsafe for consumption.
 Thus, the best option for you and your family is through the use of bottled water.

 Hydration at all times

 Other benefits of bottled water include hydration at all times.
-Research has found out that if there is a drop of body fluids in the body, it can lead to the poor physical and mental performance of about 30% for adults and children.
+Research has found that a drop in body fluids can lead to poor physical and mental performance of about 30% for adults and children.

 Individual Water Consumption Increases